Nonprofit Board Lab 2025

 About The Event

 The Nonprofit Board Lab is built on the principle of iron sharpening iron—bringing together nonprofit leaders, board members, philanthropic partners, and corporate board placement professionals for open exchange, peer dialogue, and connections that extend across the nonprofit ecosystem.
-Through interactive sessions, participants listen, share perspectives, and learn from one another.
-Designed so you walk away with insights and tools to strengthen board governance, empower leadership, and operate with strategic flexibility.
+Through interactive sessions, participants listened, shared perspectives, and learned from one another.

 In a time that demands agility and resolve, the Lab equips leaders to stand firm in their mission while solidifying focused action to deliver greater value in an uncertain world.